soshial/xdxf_makedict/README.md

 ## XDXF format
 XDXF stands for XML Dictionary Exchange Format, and specifies a **semantic** format for storing dictionaries.
-Full format specification you may find in [this repository](https://github.com/soshial/xdxf_makedict/blob/master/format_standard/xdxf_description.md).
+Full format specification you may find inside [`format_standard`](https://github.com/soshial/xdxf_makedict/blob/master/format_standard/xdxf_description.md) folder.

 The format is **open and free** to use for everyone.
-Anyone interested in its further development are welcome in XDXF [Google group](https://groups.google.com/forum/#!forum/xdxf-format) or [XDXF project on github](https://github.com/soshial/xdxf_makedict/).
+Anyone interested in its further development and popularization are welcome [on Github](https://github.com/soshial/xdxf_makedict/).
+If you need some help with converting to/from XDXF, you might ask in [XDXF Google group](https://groups.google.com/forum/#!forum/xdxf-format) or on different [converter](https://github.com/ilius/pyglossary) pages.

 ### Advantages
 The **main distinction** that makes XDXF stand out among all other dictionary formats is that it doesn't contain almost any representational information about how articles should look like.